ymlai87416/CarND-Behavioral-Cloning-P3/writeup.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup.md summarizing the results
+* track1_forward.mp4 is the recording to the car driving on track 1 (forward) in autonomous mode using the model submitted
-* video.mp4 is the recording to the car driving on track 1 in autonomous mode using the model submitted
+* track1_backward.mp4 is the recording to the car driving on track 1 (backward) in autonomous mode using the model submitted
+* track2_forward.mp4 is the recording to the car driving on track 2 (forward) in autonomous mode using the model submitted
-* track2.mp4 is the recording to the car driving on track 2 in autonomous mode using the model submitted
+* track2_backward.mp4 is the recording to the car driving on track 2 (backward) in autonomous mode using the model submitted

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing